VoicenterTeam/openapi-control-plane-mcp/docs/types-interfaces/README.md

 ## Overview

-This module contains all TypeScript type definitions for the OpenAPI Control Plane MCP Server.
+This module contains all TypeScript type definitions for the OpenAPI Control Panel MCP Server.
 Types are organized by domain and provide strong typing throughout the application.

 ## Type Modules